Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory: Abstract

 \section{Abstract}

-In the strangeness $S=-2$ sector, we study the $\Xi^- nn$ ($I=3/2, J^P={1/2}^+$) three-body system using pionless halo effective field theory (EFT), which provides a systematic model independent framework for assessing the feasibility of light particle-stable three-body bound states, utilizing low-energy universality.
-Here we take recourse to a simplistic speculation of the three-body system by eliminating the repulsive spin-singlet $\Xi^- n$ sub-system, while retaining the predominantly attractive (possibly bound) spin-triplet $\Xi^- n$ and the virtual bound spin-singlet $nn$ sub-system.
-In particular, a qualitative leading order EFT investigation by introducing a sharp momentum (ultraviolet) cut-off parameter $\Lambda_c$ into the Faddeev-like coupled integral equations, indicates a discrete scaling behavior akin to a renormalization group limit cycle, thereby suggesting the formal existence of Efimov states in the unitary limit, as $\Lambda_c\to \infty$.
+{ We study the $\Xi^- nn$ ($S=-2,\,I=3/2,\,J^P={1/2}^+$) three-body system using low-energy effective field theory (EFT).
+Due to the acute inadequacy of empirical information in this sector, there exists substantial degree of ambiguity in determining various few-body observables, some of which are expected to yield vital clues to resolving longstanding contentious issues in hypernuclear physics.
+Moreover, in astrophysical studies, a precise determination of neutron star equation of state (EoS) of putative hyperonic cores relies on essential input from the $S=-2$ sector.
+In this obscure current scenario, a pionless EFT analysis provides a systematic model independent framework for assessing the feasibility of light three-particle-stable bound states, utilizing low-energy universality.
+Here we take recourse to a simplistic speculation of the three-body system by eliminating the repulsive spin-singlet $\Xi^- n$ sub-system, while retaining the predominantly attractive (possibly bound) spin-triplet $\Xi^- n$ and the virtual bound spin-singlet $nn$ sub-systems.
+In particular, a qualitative leading order EFT investigation by introducing a sharp momentum ultraviolet cut-off parameter $\Lambda_{\rm reg}$ into the coupled integral equations indicates a discrete scaling behavior akin to a renormalization group limit cycle, thereby suggesting the formal existence of Efimov states in the unitary limit, as $\Lambda_{\rm reg}\to \infty$.
 Our subsequent non-asymptotic analysis indicates that the three-body binding energy $B_3$ is sensitively dependent on the cut-off without the inclusion of three-body contact interactions.
-Furthermore, our analysis reproduces several values of the binding energy $B_3\sim 3-4$~MeV, predicted in context of existing potential models, with the regulator $\Lambda_c$ in the range, $\sim 350-460$~MeV.
-Finally, based on these model inputs for $B_3$, a ballpark estimate of the three-body scattering length in the range, $2.6-4.9$~fm, is naively constrained by our EFT analysis, ostensibly demonstrating the universal nature of three-body correlations that is likely to manifest themselves in a halo-bound $\Xi^- nn$ system.
+Furthermore, our analysis reproduces several values of the binding energy $B_3\sim 3-4$~MeV, predicted in context of existing potential models, with the regulator $\Lambda_{\rm reg}$ in the range $\sim 350-460$~MeV.
+Finally, based on these model inputs for $B_3$, a ballpark estimate of the three-body scattering length in the range $2.6-4.9$~fm, is naively constrained by our EFT analysis.
+Despite approximations, the resulting Phillips line is expected to yield a robust feature of the halo-bound $\Xi^- nn$ system.
+For pedagogical reasons, using a simple toy model interacting three-bosons system, we highlight in the appendices the typical universal features leading to emergence of RG limit cycle and Efimov states which are amenable to a low-energy EFT formalism. }